David McCullough: "The story of people"

 Working for the next seven years, McCullough published John Adams (2001), his third biography about a United States president.
 One of the fastest-selling non-fiction books in history, the book won McCullough's second Pulitzer Prize for "Best Biography or Autobiography" in 2002.
-He started it as a book about the founding fathers and back-to-back presidents John Adams and Thomas Jefferson; but dropped Jefferson to focus on Adams.
-HBO adapted John Adams as a seven-part miniseries by the same name.
+He started it as a book about the American Founding Fathers and back-to-back presidents John Adams and Thomas Jefferson, but dropped Jefferson to focus on Adams.
+HBO adapted it as a seven-part miniseries by the same name.
 Premiering in 2008, it starred Paul Giamatti in the title role.
-The DVD version of the miniseries includes the biographical documentary, David McCullough: Painting with Words.
+The DVD version of the miniseries includes the biographical documentary David McCullough: Painting with Words.

-McCullough's 1776 tells the story of the founding year of the United States, focusing on George Washington, the amateur army, and other struggles for independence.
+McCullough's 1776 tells the story of the founding year of the United States, focusing on George Washington, the amateur Continental Army, and other struggles for independence.
 Because of McCullough's popularity, its initial printing was 1.25 million copies, many more than the average history book.
 Upon its release, the book was a number one best-seller in the United States.
 A miniseries adaptation of 1776 was rumored.

 McCullough considered writing a sequel to 1776.
 However, he signed a contract with Simon & Schuster to do a work about Americans in Paris between 1830 and 1900, The Greater Journey, which was published in 2011.
 The book covers 19th-century Americans, including Mark Twain and Samuel Morse, who migrated to Paris and went on to achieve importance in culture or innovation.
 Other subjects include Benjamin Silliman, who had been Morse's science teacher at Yale, Elihu Washburne, the U.S. Ambassador to France during the Franco-Prussian War, and Elizabeth Blackwell, the first female doctor in the United States.

 McCullough's The Wright Brothers was published in 2015.
-The Pioneers followed in 2019, the story of the first European American settlers of the Northwest Territory, a vast American wilderness to which the Ohio River was the gateway.
+The Pioneers: The Heroic Story of the Settlers Who Brought the American Ideal West followed in 2019, the story of the first European American settlers of the Northwest Territory, a vast American wilderness to which the Ohio River was the gateway.